MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - The contents that are in a file.
-2. tree - TODO
+2. tree - The equivalent of a directory; a combination of all the blobs into one place.
-3. commit - TODO
+3. commit - A "version" of the repo that changes as changes are made to the repo.
-4. repo - TODO
+4. repo - The place that all the version of the project is stored.
-5. hash - TODO
+5. hash - A representation of an object in a repo.